Debanjan2000/CV-Project/README.md

 **2. Dataset Preparation:**
 Download the [LTDv2 Dataset from Hugging Face](https://huggingface.co/datasets/vapaau/LTDv2) and extract it directly into the `data/` folder inside the `project/` directory.

+The `data.yaml` configuration file is already provided in the repository.
 Your folder structure should look exactly like this before running any scripts:
 ```text
 RTIOD/project/
 ├── data/